natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Glorious.md

 To compensate for the main guns' relatively slow rate of fire, the Glorious features a staggering 18 х 4 inch (102 mm) BL Mark IX cannons, housed in six open triple turrets placed around the midship section.
 With up to 12 guns available while in full broadsides and decent rate of fire of 12 rpm (maxed), these guns are great at chipping away at the deck mounts of enemy ships, especially cruisers and smaller ships, though they are ineffective against capital ships.

 The gun has two shell choices; the default HE with a rather small explosive mass of 721 g of TNT, though due to the sheer burst mass, they can deal quite a good amount of damage against cruisers and destroyers, especially since it can easily suppress the enemy ship while they are repairing their critical modules by repeatedly destroying their outer compartments over and over again.
-The other option, an SAP shell, is very weak, with a penetration of only 51 mm at 5 km range, this shell struggles to even penetrate light cruisers, and is generally inferior in terms of damage compared to the HE shell.
-As such, it is recommended to only use the HE shell instead.
+The other option, an SAP shell, is very weak, with a penetration of only 51 mm at 5 km range, this shell struggles to even penetrate light cruisers at long ranges, and is generally inferior in terms of average damage compared to the HE shell.
+However, the 51 mm penetration is still sufficient to penetrate the deck of most non-capital ships at close range (~5 km), and as such it is recommended to only reserve it for that occasion instead.

 {{:BL Mark IX (102 mm)/Ammunition|4 inch HE, 4 inch SAP}}